Class Talents

 Epidemic: Death Coil starts to lose value when you are dealing with 3-4 or more stacked targets, and this is when Epidemic is a good choice if you need a consistent Runic Power spender for AOE scenarios.
 It does a lot of damage when you are using it on large numbers of stacked enemies and is a great way to stack Death Rot on multiple targets at once.

 Unholy Blight: Unholy Blight is an excellent way to apply your diseases to multiple enemies around you over 6 seconds, as well as applying an additional disease.
 This talent plays well into Morbidity and Plaguebringer, due to Plaguebringer increasing the rate at which your Unholy Blight disease does damage and the other diseases you have applied to the target.
-It is mainly used in AoE/Cleave scenarios, as you need to commit a point into Epidemic if you want to reach it.
+It's mostly used in AoE/Cleave scenarios, as you need to commit a point into Epidemic if you want to reach it.

 Infected Claws: We want to pick this talent mainly because it allows you to reach very strong talents such as Reaping and Plaguebringer.
 The talent is also excellent, enabling your Ghoul to apply wounds to your target(s) while using other abilities such as Death Coil.
 It is also a vital part of your AOE because Dark Transformation causes your Ghoul to cleave with its attacks, so Infected Claws will cleave applications of Festering Wounds to a group of enemies.